paaxel/graalvm-quarkus-lambda/README.md

 To compile the application using GraalVM, you'll need to install the Quarkus CLI.
 Follow the official [guide](https://quarkus.io/guides/cli-tooling) for installation instructions.
 We recommend using Chocolatey for a seamless installation process.

-To compile the application with graalVM you need to install quarkus cli.
-To install quarkus CLI you can follow the official guide here: .
-We suggest to use chocolatey to complete the installation process.

 After you install quarkus cli you follow these steps:

 - Ensure that Docker is running on your system.